Omlouváme se, ale tyto stránky jsou z důvodu odborného obsahu a účelu dostupné pouze v anglické verzi.

 Poster Session

 As an option, interested students can bring posters and discuss their research results during the poster session.
 The preferred poster size is an A3 portrait, which can be printed on-site.
-The abstract submission will open on 3rd June and close on 30th June 2024.

 Computational Resources